tung/ruggrogue/book/map-generation.md

 As the player descends the dungeon, the game procedurally generates new levels that are unique to the game seed and dungeon depth.
 Levels are created in two phases: laying out the map and placing interesting things in it like monsters and items.
-This chapter is about map layout, i.e. deciding where rooms and corridors should appear, then drawing them out with wall and floor tiles.
+This chapter is about map layout: deciding where rooms and corridors should appear, then drawing them out with wall and floor tiles.

 ## Map Data